 In this post we’ve put together some of the best Day Trips From Bologna, an easy guide to get out and explore some of Italy’s most beautiful countryside and dare we say, it’s tastiest region.

 “You may have the universe if I may have Italy” – Giuseppe Verdi

 As a man who was born and bred in the Emilia Romagna region of Italy Verdi knew what he was talking about.
 Even people who have never been to Italy love Italy!
 But may we suggest getting off the well-worn tourist trails and discover what else Italy has to offer.
 We promise you, you won’t be disappointed!

 In this Day Trips from Bologna post, we’ve broken it into 3 different sections.
-Generally, we are all about the food – and trust us there is going to be LOADS of food suggestions, but what makes this region so great is that there is so much to offer not just foodies but also those looking for some serious fun and those that love getting lost in the history of Italy.
+Generally, we are all about the food – and trust us there is going to be LOADS of food suggestions, but what makes this region the perfect place to rent a car in Italy and get out an explore is that there is so much to offer not just foodies but also those looking for some serious fun and those that love getting lost in the history of Italy.

 Get Our Emilia Romagna Map: Interactive Google Map Overlay For Tourists